uliege-performance/sorbetto/README.md

 # sorbetto

-Sorbetto: a Python Library to Produce Classification Tiles With Different Flavors
+Sorbetto: a Python Library for Producing Classification Tiles With Different Flavors

 # dev instructions